• Skip to main content

 When we examine the etymology of the word “parchment”, we can see that this word comes from the word stem “Pergamae Chartae” meaning “Pergamon Paper”.
 This paper was invented after the Egyptians banned the exportation of papyrus to be able to bring new works of art in the library located at this Acropolis.

-There may be changes in the opening hours of the Bergama Acropolis due to some activities and renovations.
+There may be changes in visiting hours due to various renovations and organizations in archaeological sites in Turkey.
 So you can visit the official website of the ancient city to see the latest situation before you go.

 Filed Under: ABOUT TURKEY Tagged With: Museums of Turkey